KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 - 14. Membership – (Political, trade union affiliations, any other opt-in organisational/group membership data - third party organisations only.
 Includes name of employer when not held by employer.
 Could extend to online platform membership.
 Some might be more sensitive than others – may want a separate category)
 - 15. Behavioural – (Any data about the behaviour, habits or movements of an individual - electronic or physical.
 Location, browser/search history, web page usage (analytics), energy usage (smart meters), login history, calendar data, etc.)

-4.4 ### JSON Demonstrator:  (editors note: review for input into V0.8 required) JSON example used for testing and developing from v0.7 to v0.8
+4.4 APPENDIX D ### JSON Demonstrator:  (editors note: normative for MVCR ALPHA V0.7 ) - update required) JSON example used for testing and developing conformance v0.7 to v0.8

 A demonstration version of the MVCR can be found on the [Example Consent Receipt Generator (CRG)](https://mvcr.herokuapp.com/) page.
 The example site also contains [API documentation](https://mvcr.herokuapp.com/doc/).
 This server contains a consent receipt generation API.
 The API consists of a single endpoint at [http://www.consentreceipt.org/mvcr/api](http://www.consentreceipt.org/mvcr/api).
 This endpoint accepts HTTP POST requests with input in the form of JSON (application/json) documents and returns output in the form of a signed JSON Web Token (application/jwt).
 The example site consists of two pages: